Vedant332/vedantrajkavi.dev/src/pages/now.md

   - **Function Apps, PowerShell, Blob Storage, CosmosDB, Azure DevOps**
 - **Jenkins**

-While I've gathered a lot of experience in full-stack development, infrastructure and cloud computing always seemed daunting.
-However, I've decided to face this challenge head-on and delve deep into these areas.
-I have several exciting projects lined up, where I plan to showcase my skills and knowledge—so stay tuned!
+Throughout my academic and project experiences, I’ve built strong foundations in full-stack development, with a particular focus on backend and cloud infrastructure as my main areas of interest.
+Entering the professional world, I’m eager to apply this knowledge to projects that push the boundaries of scalable and secure infrastructure, ideally working at scale to solve complex, impactful challenges.

-## This Summer’s Learning Goals
+## This Year’s Learning Goals

-- **Kubernetes (K8s)**: I'm planning to master container orchestration.
+- **Kubernetes (K8s)**: I’m working toward mastering container orchestration.
-- **Advanced CI/CD Pipelines**: To streamline and automate the deployment process even further.
+- **Advanced CI/CD Pipelines**: To further streamline and automate the deployment process.
-- **Reinforcement Learning**: Exploring the fascinating world of AI and machine learning.
+- **Reinforcement Learning**: Exploring AI and machine learning to deepen my technical breadth.

-I'm excited about the future and look forward to sharing my journey with you.
-Whether it's building robust infrastructure, creating dynamic web applications, or diving into the latest technologies, I'm always eager to learn and grow.
+I'm excited about the road ahead and the chance to connect with teams that value innovation and growth.
+Whether it’s building resilient infrastructure, creating dynamic applications, or exploring emerging technologies, I’m always eager to learn and contribute.
 Keep an eye on my portfolio for updates on my latest projects and developments!

-_Last updated: May 27, 2024._
+_Last updated: October 29, 2024._